cambridge-ceu/csd3/Python/Synapse.md

 R CMD INSTALL synapserutils_1.0.0.15.tar.gz
 ```

+Several notes are worthwhile,

+* In line with requirement of package `rjson` in need of R >= 4.0.0 and built under R 4.3.1 as implemented in module `ceuadmin/R`, One may also install the Python virtual environment as required by package `reticulate`.
+* To facilitate installation of the R package(s), we download them and make changes as needed.
-The change to `configure` is necessary, since by default it uses root directories (a user does not have permission) but all Python packages have been installed.
+* The change to `configure` is necessary, since by default it uses root directories (a user does not have permission) but all Python packages have been installed.

-### Command-line tool
+### 2.3 Command-line tool

 It is the same syntax as above.

-## R script
+### 2.4 R script

 ```r
 library(synapser)